hico-horiuchi/ohgi/README.md

     Available Commands:
-      events [client] [check]   List and resolve current events info                      Returns the API info
+      events [client] [check]   List and resolve current events clients                   Returns the list of clients
+      checks                    Returns the list of checks
+      info                      Returns the API info
       version                   Print git revision of ohgi
       help [command]            Help about any command